 I’ve read a bunch of articles and web discussions on a pre-rigged rappel, and curiously no one seems to mention this benefit.
 You get everyone down the rappel faster.
 Why is this?
 Because it eliminates the downtime of waiting for climbers to rig the rappel one by one.
 After rigging up, everyone can be on the tensioned rope without being yanked around because of the extension.
 When Rapper 1 is on rappel, Rapper 2 is putting on their autoblock knot.
-The moment the Rapper 1 goes off rappel (or just feeds a couple meters of rope through their device) apper 2 can head down immediately.
+The moment the Rapper 1 goes off rappel, they quickly feed a couple meters of rope through their device and Rapper 2 can head down immediately.
 The movement of climbers down the rope is pretty much constant, with no waiting for someone to rig.
 (Of course this downtime is much less with skilled climbers, but it can be an eternity with a larger group of beginners.)

-The one downside to a pre-rigged rappel is that the first person down can’t do a test pull to see that the ropes pull smoothly, because the person above is essentially locking the rope in place.
+Downside #1 - The first person down can’t do a test pull to see that the ropes pull smoothly, because the person above is essentially locking the rope in place.
 If you have any doubts about pulling the ropes, you might not want to use this method, because pulling the rope without issue is more important than adding a small degree of speed and safety by pre-rigging.

 Should you use a pre-rigged rappel every time you rap?
 No, probably not.
 But, if you find yourself with an inexperienced partner, or with a larger group, it can add a margin of safety and save you some time.